bcgov/platform-services-status/index.md

 message: "Intermittent issues 🙁"
 bgcolour: "#ff9999"
 description: |
-    Throughout the day OCP has been experiencing intermittent issues impacting Web console authentication and pod scheduling.
-Both DXCAS and Platform Services are aware of the issue and are working to resolve it.
+    Throughout the day OCP has been experiencing intermittent issues impacting web console authentication, Kibana, and pod scheduling.
+Both DXCAS and Platform Services are aware of the issue and are working the vender to resolve it.
 status:
     ocp: "Intermittent"
     sso: "Operational"